Mistakes People Make When Starting Online

 11. Overlooking Personal Goals

-Starting online without clear goals leads to confusion.
+Starting without clear goals can lead to confusion and wasted effort.

 Define: